-According to the U.S. Department of Labor, Bureau of Labor Statistics, restaurants employ about one-third of all working teenagers in the United States.
-For many, this is their first job experience so training is essential to their success.
+According to the U.S. Department of Labor, Bureau of Labor Statistics (BLS), restaurants employ about one-third of all working teenagers in the U.S.

-Because of a teenager’s first job and the temporary situation of seasonal employment – both are major reasons why providing proper training is essential to maintaining a food safe environment.
+For many teens, this is their first job experience.
+So, because it could be a teenager’s first job – and the temporary situation of seasonal employment – both are major reasons why providing proper training is essential to maintaining a food safe environment.